Art and Design, Graphics, Textiles and Photography

 - AQA GCSE Photography (fig.3.9/page 23)

 In Years 10 and Year 11, pupils will work towards their AQA GCSE in Art & Design, in their chosen Art & Design endorsement.

 Pupils are required to complete two components.
 Component 1 is a Portfolio which must show evidence of working in areas of study from the topics listed below, taking into account the distinguishing characteristics of art, craft and design.
 Component 2 must show evidence of areas of study drawn from one or more of the topics listed below and is an externally set assignment by the exam board.

-Pupils will explore and create work associated with at least two of the areas listed below:
+Pupils will explore and create work associated with the areas listed below: